gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2019-12-30-English-Football-With-Shiny-Pt-1.md

       mutate(`Total Position` = as.numeric(table_season_tiers$`Total Position`))
 <br>

 In the next step, I cleaned up some of the team names.
 Often, in standings teams that are relegated or promoted are listed with a R or a P, respectively, next to their name.
 I removed these with a simple string replace.
-The original data had a column which signified some of these places but it is incomplete.
+The original data had a column which signified some of these places, but it is incomplete.
 In a future project, I would like to make that column complete for all relegated or promoted teams.
 <br>

 In addition to the Rs and Ps attached to some team names, some team names in some years are written with abbreviations or shortened names.
 For example, the team Brighton & Hove Albion is written five different ways including the way shown, which is their official name.
 Again, I used a string replace to fix all these names which not only unifies all naming conventions for each team but allows aggregate data to be calculated by name correctly.
 As I am unsure of the origin of this data, I cannot fully explain why some seasons have different abbreviations for Brighton & Hove Albion and the others.